Welcome to Lainey Feingold’s “About” Page. Here you can find the following information:

 - Buy the Structured Negotiation book on Amazon

-Lainey launched her book at the Ed Roberts Campus on October 16, 2016.
-Since that time she has spoken across the United States and in Canada and Australia about Structured Negotiation and collaborative problem solving, and about digital accessibility.
+Lainey launched her book at the Ed Roberts Campus in Berkeley California on October 16, 2016, followed by an East Coast launch at Harvard Law School.
+Since that time she has spoken across the United States and across the globe about Structured Negotiation and collaborative problem solving, and about digital accessibility.

-- Visit the Speaking Page to learn more about Lainey’s past and upcoming talks
+- Visit the Speaking Page to learn more about Lainey’s past and upcoming talks, trainings, and keynote speeches, and what she can offer your organization.

 Honors and Awards